 The experience of being with Nomads and living a nomadic life for some days is one of the amazing experiences that, though short, leaves long-lasting effects on those who try it, specially children.
 Being with Nomads can be the best inspiration for life too, for the simple reason that they are exactly practicing what nature schools try to mimic.

 Here are some of the distinguishing features children can learn while they are with Nomads:

-- Nomads’ main habitat is the nature.
+- Nomads’ main habitat is nature.
 Mother nature has so much to give to human beings.
 Being in nature and adapting to its magic rhythm work its magic.
-Learning outside the classroom prepare children to manage risk and cope with challenges.
-Let them be stewards of nature.
+More importantly, learning outside the classroom prepare children to manage risk and cope with challenges.
+So, let them be stewards of nature.

 - Nomads are the most authentic examples of people who have been inspired by nature.
 What forest schools try to do, is the simple, authentic, and old-age heritage of nomadic lifestyle.
 Their special way of life and their being on the move would be so exciting for the children of the towns.

 - Nomad children are born to have a nomadic life.
-They are strong, flexible, independent and creative in their own ways.
+As a result, they are strong, flexible, independent and creative in their own ways.
 They know how to adapt themselves to different and sometimes harsh situations.
 They practice collaboration better than those who live in cities.
-All in all, they have a practical knowledge of life.
+All in all, they have practical knowledge of life.
 So, you can see how they can be a shining example of what a child should be, and no doubt the interaction between our children and Nomad children will bring about the desired effects.